Skip to Main Content

 SciVal allows users to:

-• Benchmark institutions, researcher groups and individual researchers with their peers and measure their research performance
+• Benchmark institutions, researcher groups and individual researchers with their peers to measure and showcase their research performance.

 • Analyse current and potential collaborators across different sectors and countries.

-• Analyse topics that are gaining prominence worldwide and how involved they are with this topic.
-They can also analyse under-represented topics in a research field and see if any researchers within their institution have the expertise in these areas.
+• Analyse topics that are gaining prominence worldwide and understand how involved an organisation is with that topic.
+They can also analyse under-represented topics in a research field to identify potential new areas of research for an institution.

 Glossary